Century Heights Water System Class Environmental Assessment (EA)

 The Request for Proposal for the drilling of a new supply well at the Potential Well Site 1.
 Council accepted the proposal from W.D.
 Hopper & Sons Ltd. in the amount of $81,815.00 plus HST for the work.

 The drilling of the new Century Heights Well was completed Aug 23, 2022.
 During the inspection of the well an area of heavily fractured rock was identified.
 In light of this, it is necessary to install a slotted pipe to prevent a future collapse of the well.
 The cost of this additional work is $15,494.00 plus HST.

-- Following the completion of the pump test the Source Water Protection modeling will be undertaken at a cost of $50,000.
+Following the completion of the pump test the Source Water Protection modeling will be undertaken.
 In addition to the modeling the engineering and agency consultation will continue.

 The Public Open House hosted by Engineers, B.M.
 Ross & Associates, was held at Benmiller Community Hall on Thursday, December 1, 2022.

 The goal it to complete the EA before the end of the year.
 The design work would then commence the beginning of 2023.